FREE DELIVERY FOR ORDERS OVER £50

 Pour the contents of the vial at the base of plants, on dry material.
 The wasps will emerge within a few days, fly up from below, and seek out the Leaf Miners.

 Full application instructions will be provided on delivery.

 The Diglyphus isea are suppled in vials of 500.
 One vial will treat an average small glasshouse.

 Diglyphus isaea is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
-As a general guide, refrain from using Pyrethrum or SB Plant Invigorator 2 days prior to use.
-Other chemicals insecticides can have long lasting residues that could harm Diglyphus isaea and other parasites for much longer periods.
+As a general guide, refrain from using Natural Pyrethrum or SB Plant Invigorator 2 days prior to use.
+Other chemicals insecticide can have long lasting residues that could harm Diglyphus isaea and other parasites for much longer periods.
 Refrain from using these products or check with Dragonfli for information on the effect of these products on our predators.